-Lead generation moves brand-aware prospects through the buyer's journey by nurturing the interest created through demand generation.
-Lead generation aims to convert prospects to leads, move them through qualifying stages, and convert them to customers.
+Lead generation moves brand-aware consumers through the buyer's journey by nurturing the interest created through demand generation.
+Lead generation aims to convert potential customers to leads, move them through qualifying stages, and convert them to customers.

 Examples of lead generation content are gated content, webinars, newsletters, and other free offers requiring a sign-up.

 Lead generation also includes intent prospecting with sales tools like G2 and Zoominfo.
 These solutions can provide information about buyer intent, essentially pre-qualifying leads, based on their desire to purchase a given product or service.